TitanAstro/How-to-build-an-allsky-camera/README.md

 <img src="https://i0.wp.com/titanastro.com/wp-content/uploads/2025/01/RPi_HAT_5_Rev.C_2025_v1_2025-Jan-19_10-36-11AM-000_CustomizedView6076636816_png_alpha.png?fit=300%2C169&ssl=1" style="zoom:33%;" />

-HAT stands for **Hardware Attached on Top** and in this case it refers to the fact that the [SkyCamOne cards](https://titanastro.com/store/SkyCamOne-HATs-c173503509) attach on top of a Raspberry Pi 4B or 5 like in the adjecent picture.
+HAT stands for **Hardware Attached on Top** and in this case it refers to the fact that the [SkyCamOne cards](https://titanastro.com/store/SkyCamOne-HATs-c173503509) attach on top of a Raspberry Pi 4B or 5 like in the adjacent picture.

-The SkyCamOne HATs work as an **extra layer of hardware** to the Raspberry Pi, enabling the Raspberry Pi to **host a list of features** that we **commonly use** in allsky camera builds.
+The SkyCamOne HATs work as an **extra layer of hardware** to the Raspberry Pi, enabling the Raspberry Pi to **host a list of features** that we **commonly use** in all sky camera builds.

 One important feature is the **power supply** circuit of the [SkyCamOne HAT](https://titanastro.com/store/SkyCamOne-HATs-c173503509).
 It simplifies powering the camera and different internal systems.
 One can power the complete camera with **just a network cable** or a **single 12 volt** cable going into the housing.

 Another feature is the interface for **two stepper motors**.
 Stepper motors can be used to aid in **focusing** the camera or changing the **height** of our camera within the dome.

-It also provides an interface for a **servo motor**, the same ones used in model cars and aeroplanes, which we could use to activate a dome cover for instance.
+It also provides an interface for a **servo motor**, the same ones used in model cars and airplanes, which we could use to activate a dome cover for instance.

 Furthermore, the [SkyCamOne HATs](https://titanastro.com/store/SkyCamOne-HATs-c173503509) have interfaces for **I2C sensors**, a **fan controller** for active cooling, a **dew heater** output and in case of the HAT for Raspberry Pi 5 an **SSD slot** for storage memory.